 One way to increase trust within the business is by promoting transparency —especially when employees are working remotely.

-For example, making use of a Digital In Out board as part of your workplace sign in system means everyone knows where their team members are that day; in, out, or working remotely.
+For example, making use of an In and Out board as part of your workplace sign in system means everyone knows where their team members are that day; in, out, or working remotely.
 This improves workplace communication and allows managers to know who is on the premises and who will be arriving, while also streamlining the visitor sign in process.